GoCarrot/teak-unity/docs/unity-editor.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 If the user has opted out of data collection completely, do not call ``IdentifyUser``, and Teak will not track the user at all.

-If the user has opted out of specific data collection, pass the applicable values into the **optOut** parameter.
+If the user has opted out of specific data collection, set the corrisponding opt-out to ``true`` in the user configuration.
-    :OptOutIdfa: Opts out of collected the Id For Advertising (IDFA).
-Teak will no longer be able to sync this user to Facebook Ad Audiences.

-    :OptOutPushKey: Opts out of collecting the push key.
-Teak will no longer be able to send Local Notifications or Push Notifications for your game.

-    :OptOutFacebook: Opts out of tracking Facebook token.
-Teak will no longer be able to correlate users across multiple devices.

 What This Does
 ^^^^^^^^^^^^^^